Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.13 - Early Launch Antimalware

-## 3.10.13.1 - Ensure 'Boot-Start Driver Initialization Policy' is set to 'Enabled: Good, unknown and bad but critical'
+## 3.10.13.1 - 'Boot-Start Driver Initialization Policy' is set to 'Enabled: Good, unknown and bad but critical'

 >[!NOTE]
 >This policy setting allows you to specify which boot-start drivers are initialized based on